snwatson/ketamine-nightmares/About.md

 ## What is it?
 - It’s a resource for the Anaesthesia Primary Exam in Australia
-- I plan to keep it up to date for as long as I am able
 - Anaesthesia trainees in other countries may benefit
 - Trainees in other critical care disciplines may benefit